 It’s easy to see why decerning audiophiles favour moving coil.
 If you’re looking for precision and detail, these designs are a clear winner.
 However, firstly, not everyone has the budget to buy or maintain an MC design, and secondly, not all turntable owners are Hi-Fi audiophiles.
 An MC design just wouldn’t be up to the performance levels demanded by a turntablist DJ, for example.

 Lastly, not everyone has the inclination to run an MC cartridge.
 The sound quality and performance of a MM cartridge is still exceptionally good—particularly as you climb up in price.
 And for some, the uplift in sound quality to an MC design simply isn’t significant enough to compromise on conveniences such as user-replaceable styli.

 Which Cartridge Should I Buy?

 That’s a big question, and a whole other article in its own right.
-However, the following are some popular choices in both the moving magnet and the moving coil category.
+However, the following are some popular (and relatively affordable) choices in both the moving magnet and the moving coil categories.

 Ortofon 2M Red